gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 in the crook of its mother's arm.
 A freshly-painted summer chair stood beside the back door.
 Gingerly, Erileine stepped onto it and rapped her knuckles softly on the upstairs bedroom's shutters.
 "Psst," she hissed through the slats.
 "Donaien!
 Armaend!"

 Someone threw back a quilt.
 Erileine ducked her head as the shutters swung open.

 Donaien blinked at her.
-"Erileine---what are you doing?
-The soldiers will---"
+"Erileine–what are you doing?
+The soldiers will–"

 "Get dressed," Erileine interrupted.
 "And get your climbing harness, and your spear.
 The bosun's waiting for you.
 Both of you."
 She